-Designed for the non-biology major to explore how the process of evolution created such complexity of life.
+Designed for the nonbiology major to explore how the process of evolution created such complexity of life.
 Topics include Darwinian theory, the genetic basis of selection and adaptation, evolutionary social theory, the biology of behavior, and human evolution.
-Fulfills the natural science core requirement.
+Fulfills the natural science core requirement for nonscience majors.
 (Lecture only)